Deadly Strikes On Gaza, Lebanon As Israel Faces Aid Deadline - UrduPoint

 State Department spokesman Matthew Miller said at the time that top US officials made "clear" to Israel's government that changes need to be made "to see that the level of assistance making it into Gaza comes back up from the very, very low levels that it is at today".

-The demand came before Tuesday's election of President-elect Donald Trump who has suggested he would give freer rein to Israel.
+The demand came before Tuesday's vote for President-elect Donald Trump, who has suggested he would give freer rein to Israel.

 On Saturday, a UN-backed assessment warned that famine is imminent in northern Gaza.